nijilnarayanan/5-day-Weather-forecast/README.md

 # 5-Day Weather Forecast

-A simple application to display 5-day weather forecast using the OpenWeatherMap API.
+A simple application with responsive design displays 5-day weather forecast using the OpenWeatherMap API.

 ### Demo